 I was devasted when I arrived at the hospital and learned I had missed my mother’s death by half an hour.
 I had wanted to tell her I loved her just one more time and to thank her for all her years of dedication to me and the kids.
 It was not fair that I missed her.

-Sometimes family members cannot be present as death nears, and they may feel guilty about this.
-It may help to remind them that their connection is meaningful through thought and spirit, and not physical proximity.
+Sometimes family members cannot be present when the person’s death occurs.
+It may help to remind them that their connection is meaningful through thought and spirit, and not physical presence.
 Whether they are just outside the room, in a different city, or a different country, the physical distance between them does not diminish the closeness that they feel.

 Below are a few more situations that may happen.
 Click on each tab for more details or suggestions.

 Sometimes it seems as if a person waited for a specific time or the arrival of someone they care about.